Hulvdan/hulvdan.github.io/pages/en.md

 ![The Clocktower Letter - Tower explosion](docs/assets/the_clocktower_letter_explosion_tower.gif)

 A short platformer game for Metroidvania 21 game jam.
 Worked as a programmer in a worldwide distributed team of 4.

+Now I understand what to expect from distributed teams.

 ### Other small prototypes (2016-2023):